norecha/pokubot/README.md

 ###Issues
 Bot is still in its early stages, I have not tested with different machines.
 If there are bugs/suggestions, create an issue and attach the log file.

+###FAQ
+* Stuck in StateIdle

+  Your resolution is not right.
+If bot fails to automatically change it, you need to manually change values from registry.
+Google how to change resolution for bluestacks.
+You need to **restart** your bs(from system tray icon) after you change resolution.
+If it still looks wrong, restart your pc.
+* Not attacking, bot dies after first opponent.

+  Change your in-game language to English.
+* Boost does not work

+  Do not boost your first barracks(the one bot clicks), boost rest for now

 ###Donate
 If you like PokuBot consider a donation to support further development.
 Click